benroberts999/ampsci/README.md

  * Also: contains "Makefile.example" and "hartreeFock.in.example": copy these to the main directory and remove the ".example"

  * Code documentation is available on github: [benroberts999.github.io/diracSCAS/](https://benroberts999.github.io/diracSCAS/)
- * (This is very preliminary, and auto-generated, so may not be complete etc.)
  * The code itself is on GitHub: [github.com/benroberts999/diracSCAS](https://github.com/benroberts999/diracSCAS)

 --------------------------------------------------------------------------------